maxim739/InfoTags/README.md

 To do this I needed to create a formatting system for this information with 0's and 1's, and then convert that binary string into an image

-There are a few possible formats for this image, and I will need to do some troubleshooting to find which one is the best
+There are a few possible formats for this image, and I will need to do some troubleshooting to find which one is the best for an object recognition model running on my Jetson Nano with a camera.